azhara001/Fabric-Composition-Extraction/README.md

 - To test our trained model on a custom image from the wild using our own fine-tuned model, run the following:
 [Inference_Script_Robustness.ipynb](https://github.com/azhara001/Fabric-Composition-Extraction/blob/main/Inference%20Script_Robustness.ipynb)

+- Finally, to sneak a glimpse of our model architecture and backbone, refer to the below image:
 ![Model Architecture](model_architecture.png)

+- For feedback, questions, or comments or in case of spotting an error, please send an email: [Contact Me](mailto:abdullah_azhar@berkeley.edu)